suncoast-devs/handbook/lessons/react-state/index.md

 <NewsArticle title="React Version 17 is Released" body="..." />
 ```

-One of the "_rules_" of `props` is that they cannot be changed by the receiving
+One of the "_rules_" of `props` is that the receiving component cannot change
-component.
+them.
 That is, `NewsArticle` cannot change the value of the property.

 > `props` are "read only" data